-All told, my wife and I were paying close to $500 per month on car insurance.
+As painful as it is to admit, my wife and I were paying close to $500 per month on car insurance.
 Ouch.

-Fast forward to now, my wife and I pay a total of $160 for car insurance because we have a truck with 50,000 miles on it, and a sedan with over 100K miles.
+Fast forward to now, my wife and I pay a total of $160 for car insurance because we have a truck with over 50,000 miles on it, and a sedan with over 100K miles.
 So, we have reduced our annual car insurance cost by more than $4,000.
 Yeah, baby!

 4. Lower Registration Costs

 I know that car registration costs vary from state to state, but in Colorado, older, high-mileage cars carry a significantly lower registration cost.